THEOplayer/documentation/how-to-guides/02-analytics/05-conviva/01-Integrate-VideoAnalytics-conviva.md

-# Conviva
+# Conviva Integration for VideoAnalytics

-Conviva is an analytics service.
-THEOplayer offers a pre-integration for this solution.
-A demo can be found at [http://demo.theoplayer.com/conviva-analytics-test-page-20171024](http://demo.theoplayer.com/conviva-analytics-test-page-20171024).
+This article describes on how to integrate Conviva pre-integration included inside THEOplayer SDK.
+A demo can be found at http://demo.theoplayer.com/conviva-analytics-test-page-20171024.

 ### Table of Contents

 - [SDKs](#sdks)
 - [Code example](#code-example)
   - [Pre-requirements](#pre-requirements)